 Living with Brexit: The Road Ahead

-The fifth entry in the series, by Tom Ferris, Former Senior Economist at the Department of Transport, examines what the EU-UK Trade and Cooperation Agreement means for Ireland’s transport sectors; specifically road freight transport and aviation.
+This article by Tom Ferris, former Senior Economist at the Department of Transport examines what the EU-UK Trade and Cooperation Agreement (the TCA) means for Ireland’s transport; specifically the road freight transport and aviation sectors.
+It was first published by the Institute of International and European Affairs in February 2021.

 To preserve their mutually beneficial trading relationship, the EU and the UK have created a free trade area with no tariffs or quotas on products, regulatory and customs cooperation mechanisms, as well as provisions designed to ensure a level playing field for open and fair competition, as part of a larger economic partnership.
 While it may be a free trade area, it does involve traders processing a considerable amount of documentation.
 In particular: